ITU-GammaTeam/GammaSwarm-Demo/README.md

 You will find a simple example of creating a mission under this heading.
 For detailed information about where each parameter is used, please review the wiki.
 (Or create discussion)

 Let the requirements of the task we want to do be as follows.
-Let's say we have 4 aircraft.
+Let's say we have 4 drone.
 We want to lift these vehicles to a height of 1 meter and form them into a two-dimensional V-shaped formation in the air.
 After this formation is taken, it is desired to navigate to a certain point while preserving the formation.
 After completing these tasks, the aircraft land.

 _Open ```src/GammaSwarm/src/GammaSwarm/mainSystem/mission.py ```_